Patrickodida/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Hi ago- > Create a script that removes all letters c and C from input.
 21. Reverse- > Write a script that reverse its input.
 22. Users and Homes- > Write a script that displays all users and their home directories, sorted by users.
+23. Empty Casks- > Write a command that finds all empty files and directories in the current directory and all sub-directories.